-- To ensure proper test procedures are being utilized. - To ensure testing equipment is calibrated and operating properly. - · Types of Audits; procedure or comparison. - Be Proactive; schedule your audit as early as possible with MoDOT Materials in district offices, do NOT wait till the end of the year. - Provide Proof; when audited, present a MoDOT Certification Card, or a MoDOT Letter.
+- To ensure proper test procedures are being utilized. - To ensure testing equipment is calibrated and operating properly. - Types of Audits; procedure or comparison. - Be Proactive; schedule your audit as early as possible with MoDOT Materials in district offices, do NOT wait till the end of the year. - Provide Proof; when audited, present a MoDOT Certification Card, image, or a MoDOT Letter to IAS auditor.